N-Ghi/Formative-1/CI-PIPELINE.md

 ## Overview

-This project includes a comprehensive Continuous Integration (CI) pipeline that automatically tests and validates code changes before they are merged.
+This project includes a comprehenvsive Continuous Integration (CI) pipeline that automatically tests and validates code changes before they are merged.

 ## Pipeline Triggers

 The CI pipeline automatically runs on:

 ### ✅ Push Events

 - Triggers on pushes to **any branch EXCEPT main**
 - Allows testing of feature branches and development work
 - Prevents accidental CI runs on production branch

 ### ✅ Pull Request Events

 - Triggers on pull requests targeting the **main branch**
 - Ensures code quality before merging to production
 - Required checks must pass before merge